The Artemis II Mission

 Image of the Moon taken from the uncrewed Orion spacecraft during the sixth day of the 2022 Artemis I mission.
 Image credit: NASA

 This mission provided critical data that would support calculations and engineering for the next step, Artemis II.
 Originally slated for a September 2025 launch window, concerns with Orion’s life support systems and heat shield forced a delay.
-However, the new April 2026 launch window was later moved up to a February 8th, 2026, launch date!
+However, the new April 2026 launch window was later moved up to a March 6th, 2026, launch date!
 It seems that the technical issues were addressed and they are ready to go!

 What is the objective of Artemis II?

 Building upon the success of the Artemis I mission, Artemis II is a ten-day crewed lunar flyby mission.
 It will essentially be a faster, more direct version of the Artemis I journey, but this time with a four-astronaut crew on board.
 This is the second test-flight of the rocket and spacecraft to ensure they are capable and ready for a lunar landing.
-To be clear, this mission will not involve a lunar landing or extravehicular activity.
+To be clear, this mission will not involve a lunar landing nor extravehicular activity.
 The focus of the mission will be on crew health, safety and system performance.

 Meet the Crew and Spacecraft of the Artemis II Mission